RLGoolsby/plan-it/README.md

 # Plan-it
 ## "THIS SITE IS UNDER-CONSTRUCTION"; aren't they all?
+Something broke and I'm working on routing from home page to other nav bar tabs.

 ## This is a web application (that will eventually be a mobile app) that will help people determine which type of plant will thrive in a particular location and where it can be locally purchased.